sutt/lime/readme.md

 # LIME - Micro-framework for Evals

 A homebrewed Language Model Eval tool.
 Specifically a cli pipeline to:

 1. Parse question/answer datasets in markdown format:
 1. Evaluate the language models on these datasets:
    - Inference Services:
      - OpenAI API
+     - Anthropic API (Claude models)
      - Locally running LlamaCpp models
      - Custom PipeLine (CPL) apps
    - Grade or re-grade the completions
 1. Aggregate / Summarize / Compare the results.

 **Gallery of QA Repositories:**

 - [**Hello QA**](https://github.com/sutt/hello-qa) which has different experiments around using lime to demonstrate useful functionality and patterns.
 - [**Wordle dataset**](https://github.com/sutt/wordle-qa-2) which uses different multiple-choice questions about rules/strategy/reasoning for the game.

 TODO - insert a diagram